Madrid, New Mexico — Green Home For Sale

 The house is set inside a natural berm and mature shade trees along the south and east sides.
 This situation, along with the north-side porch, regulates both hot and cold temperatures year round.
 The adobe bricks store outside heat from the countless sun-drenched winter days as well as the interior ambient heat from the radiant floor heating system, thereby maintaining a lovely, even warmth all winter long.
 The absence of heating and air conditioning ducts is a major boon to health.

-Drought tolerant organic landscaping and raised bed vegetable garden are on a drip irrigation system fed by a rainwater and snowmelt catchment system from the roof into two underground cisterns of 1,500 gallon capacity each.
+Drought tolerant organic landscaping and raised bed vegetable garden are on a drip irrigation system fed by a rainwater and snowmelt catchment system from the roof into two underground cisterns.
 There is no agriculture or industry in the immediate area.

-Ours has been (and continues to be) a safe home for over 16 years for an owner with moderate to severe Multiple Chemical Sensitivity.
+Ours has been (and continues to be) a safe home for 17 years for an owner with moderate to severe Multiple Chemical Sensitivity.

 Off-grid community; parcels of 10 acres or more; private dirt road 2 mi. from Hwy.
 14. Set in high desert wilderness at approx. 6500 ft.; Juniper-Pinyon Pine zone.
 Annual raptor migratory path; dozens of residential bird species; peaceful hiking on dirt roads; arroyos & canyons.
 Majestic 360 degree vistas incl.
 5 mt. ranges & night lights of Santa Fe.
 Some residents pt-time; some parcels not occupied.
 Parcels like this are rare while interest in them grows for people seeking a sustainable life.